Loading

-These obligations seek to make risk management, preparedness, prevention and resilience business as usual for the owners and operators of CI assets.
-They will also improve information exchange between industry and government to build a more comprehensive understanding of the national threat environment.
+The SOCI Act applies positive security obligations that seek to ensure CI assets have embedded risk management, preparedness, and resilience as business-as-usual practices.
+These obligations also improve information exchange between industry and government to build a more comprehensive understanding of the national threat environment.

 A direct interest holder is an entity (e.g. individual, company or trust) that holds either: